Bashir is a computational systems engineer in the IDF group.

-Bashir joined the Scientific Data Management Group as a postdoctoral scholar on the "Deep and Autonomic High-Performance Networks (DAPHNE) project under the supervision of Mariam Kiran of ESnet and John Wu.
-His current work focuses on developing Machine Learning algorithms to optimally control distributed network resources, improve high-speed big data transfers and control high-speed networks that will eventually minimize network downtime and avoid network traffic congestion for important Exacscale scientific workflows.
+Bashir started at LBNL in the Scientific Data Management Group as a postdoctoral scholar on the "Deep and Autonomic High-Performance Networks (DAPHNE) project under the supervision of Mariam Kiran of ESnet and John Wu.
+His work focused on developing Machine Learning algorithms to optimally control distributed network resources, improve high-speed big data transfers and control high-speed networks that minimize network downtime and avoid network traffic congestion for important Exacscale scientific workflows.

-Bashir received his Ph.D. in Computer Science from the University of Bradford UK, where he was part of the Network and Performance Engineering(NetPEn) Research group.
-He has a Bachelor's degree in Electrical and Computer Engineering and a Master's degree in Control Systems Engineering from the University of Sheffield (United Kingdom).
+He received his Ph.D. in Computer Science from the University of Bradford UK, where he was part of the Network and Performance Engineering(NetPEn) Research group.
+He has a Bachelor's degree in Electrical and Computer Engineering and a Master's degree in Control Systems Engineering from the University of Sheffield UK.
 He was an intern with Rolls-Royce University Technology Center in Sheffield, where he developed a control and optimization algorithm for the modeling of gas turbine engines.

 » Visit Bashir Mohammed's personal web page.